WikiBox/SD/README.md

 extract using front coding compression.
 Front coding compression means that common prefixes are compressed.
 This makes this string dictionary suitable for compact storage and fast access to a huge amount of strings like URL:s or file paths.
 Using sd it may be possible to hold a complete dictionary in RAM instead of having to use slower disk-based storage.

 Note:
-* Strings must be added in strict ascending lexicographic order.
+* Strings should be added in strict ascending lexicographic order.
+Otherwise compression will be poor and locate won't work.
 * Strings are stored as raw bytes, but '\0' cant't be used in a string because that char is used as string terminator inside the data structure.
 * BUCKET_SIZE may be changed to shift the trade-off between compression level and speed of access.
 Big BUCKET_SIZE means higher compression but slower access.
 Sane values are between 16 and 2048.